Logo

 In Simple Terms

-Imagine you are deciding where to put your money.
-If a bank offers a guaranteed 3% interest (a risk-free asset), but a friend's bakery offers a 6% dividend that might not be paid if business is slow, the extra 3% you demand for taking that risk is the **Dividend Risk Premium**.
-It is essentially the 'bonus' yield that makes you say, 'If I'm going to take this risk, I need to earn at least this much more than a safe savings account!'
-For us to invest our hard-earned paychecks into the stock market, the **Dividend Risk Premium** must be high enough to justify the risk.
-If bank rates rise to 6% while the bakery still offers 6%, most people would choose the safe bank, leaving the risky bakery with no investors.
+Imagine you are deciding where to put your savings.
+If a bank offers a guaranteed 3% interest (a risk-free asset), but a friend's bakery offers a 6% dividend that might not be paid if business is slow, the extra 3% you demand for taking that risk is the Dividend Risk Premium.
+It is essentially the 'bonus' yield that makes you say, 'If I'm going to take this risk, I need to earn at least this much more than a safe bank account!'
+For us to invest in the stock market, the premium must be high enough to justify the risk.
+If bank rates rise to 6% while the bakery still offers 6%, the premium becomes 0%, and most people would logically switch their money to the safe bank.

 Example

-Suppose the 3-year Korea Treasury Bond yield is 3.5%.
-If the total expected return of Samsung Electronics (dividend yield + expected price growth) is 8.5%, the **Dividend Risk Premium** is 5.0%.
-However, if the central bank raises interest rates and the bond yield jumps to 5.5%, the premium narrows to 3.0%.
-In this scenario, investors might decide to 'switch from risky stocks to safe bonds,' which often leads to selling pressure and a drop in dividend stock prices.
+Suppose the 10-year Treasury bond yield is 3.5%.
+If the average dividend yield of the S&P 500 is 5.5%, the Dividend Risk Premium is 2.0%.
+However, if the Federal Reserve raises interest rates and the bond yield jumps to 5.0% while dividend payouts remain the same, the premium narrows to just 0.5%.
+In this scenario, investors often decide to 'de-risk' by selling their stocks and buying bonds, which leads to a drop in stock prices.
+This is why dividend stocks often underperform when interest rates rise rapidly—the relative premium is being compressed, making the risk less rewarding.

 💡 Practical Tips